DeathlyBower959/AdvancedBotTemplate/README.md

 # Installation
 To begin with, you need [node.js](https://nodejs.org) installed on your system.

-Once you have node.js installed continue.
+Once you have node.js installed, please continue.

 - Clone this repository somewhere on your machine.
 - Open a command prompt in the bots root directory